daye-oa/Data-Science-Projects/README.md

 1. EDA (exploratory data analysis)
 2. Model selection and testing
-3. Optimisatin of the above
+3. Optimisation of the above

 Please if there're any other suggestion, let's indicate on the WhatsApp group